BattletechModders/LowVisibility/README.md

 - [] Component damage should eliminate ECM, AP, Stealth bonuses
 - [] ```lv_shared_spotter``` tag on pilots to share LOS
 - [] Implement ```lv-mimetic_m``` which represents reduces visibility if you don't move
-- [] Implement Narc Effect - check status on target mech, if Effect.EffectData.tagData.tagList contains ```lv_effect_narc_rY_dZ```, narc Continues to emit for durationZ, Y is radius within which anybody can benefit from the Narc boost.
-- [] Implement Tag effects; ```lv-effect-tag_m?```.
-Tag differs from narc in that it's only during LOS?
-Others wants it tied to TAG effects and be for 1-2 activations.
 - [] Implement rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)
 - [] Implement stealth multi-target prohibition
 - [] Reimplement sensor shadows?